 20 Union Fenosa Gas, Award, para.
 8.38.

-21 id. paras 8.41–8.46.
+21 ibid., paras.
+8.41–8.46.

-24 Nicholas Peacock and Olga Dementyeva, Inside Arbitration: Crimean Investment Treaty Arbitration claims: Recent developments at www.herbertsmithfreehills.com/latest-thinking/inside-arbitration-crimean-investment-treaty-arbitration-claims-recent-developments.
+30 Nicholas Peacock and Olga Dementyeva, 'Inside Arbitration: Crimean Investment Treaty Arbitration claims: Recent developments' (Feb.
+2020), at https://www.herbertsmithfreehills.com/latest-thinking (last accessed 1 Apr.
+2022).

-26 See case information at UNCTAD Investment Policy Hub, Oschadbank v.
-Russia at https://investmentpolicy.unctad.org/investment-dispute-settlement/cases/724/oschadbank-v-russia.
-On 30 March 2021, the Paris Court of Appeal annulled this award on the basis that the Ukraine–Russia BIT only protects investments made from 1992 whereas the Crimean branch of Oschadbank was open before that time – see 'Russia overturns billion-dollar Crimea award', Global Arbitration Review, https://globalarbitrationreview.com/russia-overturns-billion-dollar-crimea-award (web pages last accessed 1 Apr.
+32 See case information at UNCTAD Investment Policy Hub, Oschadbank v.
+Russia, at https://investmentpolicy.unctad.org/investment-dispute-settlement/cases/724/oschadbank-v-russia.
+On 30 March 2021, the Paris Court of Appeal annulled this award on the basis that the Ukraine–Russia BIT only protects investments made after 1992 whereas the Crimean branch of Oschadbank was open before that time – see 'Russia overturns billion-dollar Crimea award', Global Arbitration Review, https://globalarbitrationreview.com/russia-overturns-billion-dollar-crimea-award (web pages last accessed 1 Apr.
 2022).

-30 Russia – Measures Concerning Traffic in Transit (WT/DS512/R – 5 April 2019) at https://docs.wto.org/dol2fe/Pages/SS/directdoc.aspx?filename=q:/WT/DS/512R.pdf (last accessed 1 Apr.
+37 'Russia – Measures Concerning Traffic in Transit', World Trade Organization report (WT/DS512/R – 5 April 2019), at https://docs.wto.org/dol2fe/Pages/SS/directdoc.aspx?filename=q:/WT/DS/512R.pdf (last accessed 1 Apr.
 2022).

-32 Tatiana Lacerda Prazeres, Trade and National Security: Rising Risks for the WTO, World Trade Review, Cambridge University Press, Vol. 19(1), 2020, p.
+39 Tatiana Lacerda Prazeres, 'Trade and National Security: Rising Risks for the WTO', World Trade Review (Cambridge University Press, Vol. 19(1), 2020), p.
 139.